wtrocki/graphql-cli-backend-template/README.md

 ## GraphQL CLI Basic Template

-Starter template using graphback and apollo-server
+Starter template using GraphQL CLI.

 ### Usage
-The project has been created using `graphback`.
+The project has been created using GraphQL CLI.
 Run the project using the following steps.
 - Start the database
 ```
 docker-compose up -d